Loading

 5. The authorization is not intended for use to facilitate or obstruct the success of a take-over bid where Kitron is the target company.

-8. The authorization is limited to include strengthening of Kitron ASA's equity and issuing of consideration shares in connection with the acquisition of other companies or enterprises within Kitron ASA's purpose.
+8. The authorization is limited to include strengthening of Kitron ASA's equity and issuing of consideration shares in connection with acquisition of other companies or enterprises within Kitron ASA's purpose.

 • AUTHORIZATION TO THE BOARD TO BUY OWN SHARES